yaaminiv/yaaminiv.github.io/_posts/2017-01-13-PRTC-preparation.md

 title: PRTC preparation
 ---

-## PRTC: We know what those peptide can be
+## PRTC: We know what those peptides can be

 This is the last step in the lab before we go on the mass spectrometer!
 PRTC, or Peptide Retention Time Calibration, is a mix of known peptides and known quantities that we can use to ensure the mass spectrometer is functioning.
 It also provides a reference for our sample analysis.